Mongolian wrestling: History

 One day Genghis Khan had Buri Bokh and Belgutei wrestle each other.
-Buri Bokh belonged to the Jurkhin tribe.
+Buri Bokh belonged to the Juchhen tribe.
 Formerly Buri Bokh was able to hold on to Belgutei by one hand, drop him to the ground by one leg and keep him immobile there on the ground.
 Buri Bokh was a nationally famous wrestler.
 However, on this occasion when Buri Bokh and Belgutei were made to wrestle with each other Buri Bokh fell on the ground despite being an undefeated champion.
 Belgutei managed with great effort to press Buri Bokh down at the shoulder and proceeded to sit on his belt area.
 He then glanced at Genghis Khan from the corner of his eye.
 Genghis Khan bit his lower lip.
 Belgutei understood the meaning of this, held Buri Bokh firmly, jerked him at the chest and buttocks and broke his back.
 Buri Bokh said with his back broken: "I never lost a match to Belgutei.
 I fell purposefully to please the Khan out of fear but now I have lost my life."
 Having said this he died.
 Belgutei broke his back, dragged him and then left his body.
 The eldest of the seven sons of Kabul Khan was Okhinbarkhag.
 The second eldest was Bartanbaatar.
 Yesukhei Baatar (father of Genghis Khan) was his son.
 The third son (of Kabul Khan) was Khutugt Monkhor.
 Buri Bokh was his son.
 Whenever Buri Bokh wrestled he far outperformed the sons of Bartanbaatar.
 He was close friends with the brave sons of Barkhag.
 This was how the national wrestling champion Buri had his back broken by Belgutei.